The beorg blog

 Org mode for todo.txt users

 Most people can benefit from using to-do lists - there is too much to keep track of in our heads.
 Some people get away with only keeping lists at work, whereas others have lists for everything from when your dog next needs grooming to the exact tasks needed to complete a major project on which your companies success is dependent on.
-There are plenty of solutions out there which lock your data to a particular piece of software.

 Read more...